-The basic structure of large-scale circulation variability or TC tracks have been grouped into several distinct types by many researchers (Harr and Elsberry, 1995; Elsner 2003; Camargo et al. 2007).
+The basic structure of large-scale circulation variability or TC tracks have been grouped into several distinct types by many researchers (Harr and Elsberry 1995; Elsner 2003; Camargo et al. 2007).
 Through the use of a vector empirical orthogonal function analysis and fuzzy clustering technique, Harr and Elsberry (1995) defined six recurrent circulation patterns that represent the monsoon trough and subtropical ridge characteristics over the tropical western North Pacific.
-Elsner (2003) used a K-means cluster analysis for the North Atlantic hurricanes.
-Based on a regression mixture model, Camargo et al. (2007) classified historical typhoon tracks from 1950-2002 into seven types although they claimed that the optimum types would range from six to eight types in the WNP.
+Elsner (2003) used a K-means cluster analysis for North Atlantic hurricanes.
+On the basis of a regression mixture model, Camargo et al. (2007) classified historical typhoon tracks from 1950 to 2002 into 7 types, although they claimed that the optimum types would range from 6 to 8 types in the WNP.

 A fuzzy clustering method (FCM) was applied to the TC tracks in this study.
-Because the FCM requires equal data length for all target objects, all TC tracks are interpolated into same data points with equal length by leaving out time information.
-The mean TC lifetime in the WNP is about five days, so we simply choose 20 segments (i.e., four times daily times five days) as the points of interpolated TC tracks, which retains the shape, length, and geographical path information covering the TC tracks (Kim et al., 2010b).
-The dissimilarity between two tracks is defined as the Euclidean norm of the difference of two vectors which contain the interpolated latitudes and longitudes for each TC track.
-With the defined dissimilarity, the fuzzy c-means algorithm was applied to each of the tracks (Bezdek, 1981).
+Because the FCM requires equal data length for all target objects, all TC tracks are interpolated into the same data points with equal length by leaving out time information.
+The mean TC lifetime in the WNP is about five days, so we simply choose 20 segments (i.e., 4 times daily \times 5 days) as the points of interpolated TC tracks, which retain the shape, length, and geographical path information covering the TC tracks (Kim et al. 2011).
+The dissimilarity between two tracks is defined as the Euclidean norm of the difference of two vectors, which contain the interpolated latitudes and longitudes for each TC track.
+With the defined dissimilarity, the fuzzy c-means algorithm was applied to each of the tracks (Bezdek 1981).
 The fuzzy clustering is in essence an extension of the soft k-means clustering method.
 This algorithm allows objects to belong to several clusters simultaneously, with different degrees of membership.
-Fuzzy clustering algorithm is more natural than hard clustering algorithm as objects on the boundaries among several clusters are not forced to fully belong to one of the classes, which means that partial membership in a fuzzy set is possible.
+The fuzzy clustering algorithm is more natural than the hard clustering algorithm, as objects on the boundaries among several clusters are not forced to fully belong to one of the classes, which means that partial membership in a fuzzy set is possible.